PEP 688 – Making the buffer protocol accessible in Python

-However, in the C buffer protocol, these options cannot be
+However, in the C buffer protocol, most of these options cannot be

 queried directly on the type object.
 The only way to figure out

-whether an object supports a writable buffer is to actually
+whether an object supports a particular flag is to actually

 ask for the buffer.
 For some types, such as

 the supported flags depend on the instance.
 As a result, it would

 be difficult to represent support for these flags in the type system.

 We propose to add two Python-level special methods,

 classes that implement these methods are usable as buffers from C